czarpino/czarpino.github.io/_posts/2015-5-17-http-status-codes.md

 title: What every developer should know about HTTP Status Codes
 ---

-> **Interviewer**: Tell me about the different HTTP status codes
+> **Interviewer**: Tell me about HTTP status codes
 >
 > **Interviewee**: ...
 Hypertext Transfer Protocol ...
-404 Not found, 200 OK, 301 Redirect ...
+404, 200, 301 ...

-There are over a dozen HTTP status codes define in the spec but you only need to know a handful to get your web-development-fu to the next level.

-All HTTP status codes are categorised into 5 classes:
+There are over a dozen HTTP status codes defined in the spec but you only need to know a handful to get your web-development-fu to the next level.
+Interestingly, status codes are categorised into just 5 classes:

 1. 1xx - Informational
 2. 2xx - Successful